All roads lead to Ontario’s Southwest for foodies looking to sink their teeth into Canada’s freshest summer flavours.

 Bayside Brewing Company

 Summer pints on the patio just seem to taste better with a view of the water.
 If you agree, the deck at Bayside Brewing Company in the historic town of Erieau has a view of Lake Erie’s Rondeau Bay that is hard to beat.
-Order a Honey Cream Ale, which is made with locally sourced honey and was recently recognized as one of the best honey beers at the 2017 Ontario Brewing Awards.
+Order a Honey Cream Ale, which is made with locally sourced honey.
 Be sure to try one of Bayside’s wood-fired pizzas.
 The Peaches & Cream, which is topped with grilled peaches, chicken, caramelized onions and a parmesan cream sauce, pairs beautifully with the Honey Cream Ale.

 Bonnieheath Estate Lavender and Winery